 Ride in Kane Program

-Ride in Kane is a handicapped accessible transportation service available 24 hours-day, 7 days-a-week for eligible South Elgin residents.
-Residents 65 years and older may use this service for medical appointments only.
-Disabled residents may use the service for medical appointments or for transportation to work or job training destinations.
+Ride in Kane is a paratransit transportation service to eligible South Elgin residents.
+Those residents 65 years and older may use this service for medical appointments only.
+Disabled residents may use the service for medical appointments or for work or job training destinations.

-Once registered, residents receive the Ride in Kane Rider's Guide which provides detailed information on scheduling a ride, including the Pace phone number for scheduling a ride.
+Registered riders will receive the Ride-in-Kane Rider's Guide which provides detailed information on scheduling a ride, include Pace phone numbers.

-The rider's fee per ride is $4.00 for the first ten miles and $1.50 for each additional mile.
+The rider's fee per ride is $5 for the first 10 miles and $1.50 for each additional mile.
 The specific costs associated with each ride will be calculated by Pace at the time appointments are scheduled.